 To force a Hyacinth means to pot the Hyacinth bulbs in soil or place them in a Hyacinth glass in water, replicate winter conditions and bring them into bloom earlier than their normal spring bloom time.
 One can force a Hyacinth to bloom earlier, but cannot force a Hyacinth to bloom later.

-While each of these varieties are known to be good forcers at any time, some are particularly good for earlier blooming pots, while others are good for later blooming pots.
+While all Hyacinths are good forcers, some are particularly good for earlier blooming pots, while others are good for later blooming pots.
 Here’s the rundown.

 *H. orientalis Aiolos: Known to be a good forcer.

 *H. orientalis Blue Jacket: Known to be a good early to mid-season forcer.
 Its flowering raceme is a bit taller than others.

 *H. orientalis City of Haarlem: Known to be a good late forcer.